soleng2018/hol/SA Demo Kit/README.md

 - Docker containers run with `--privileged` mode for network access
 - All network changes are logged for audit purposes
 - State files are created in `/etc/dynamicwan_configured_interfaces.conf`
+- User is automatically added to docker group for future use

 ## Support